emberjs/rfcs/text/0496-handlebars-strict-mode.md

 transpiler (e.g. babel) or packager (e.g. rollup or webpack), or a runtime `ReferenceError` when the code is evaluated by a JavaScript engine.

-This low-level, primitive feature is mainly useful for building the user-facing [template imports](./0000-template-imports.md) feature.
-The user would likely write a template like this:
+This low-level, primitive feature is mainly useful for building user-facing template import and single-file component features.
+While this RFC does not propose a user-facing syntax for these features, here is a hypothetical template import syntax for the illustrative purposes only:

 ```hbs
 ---